puzzlelang/puzzlelang.github.io/guides/desktop.md

 * Electron
 * NW.js
-* Neuralino
+* Neutralino

-# Neuralino
+# Neutralino

-Neuralino is a simple way to start
+Neutralino is a simple way to start

 ## Dependencies

-Before building apps with Neuralino, you need to install it
+Before building apps with Neutralino, you need to install it

 ***Install***